SiddhantAttavar/Mini-Projects/README.md

 ## Android projects: <a name = "android-projects"></a>
  - MyApplication: My first Android App
+ - JustJava: A tutorial Android App to order coffee

 ## Web projects: <a name = "web-projects"></a>
  - Dino Game: A simplified version of the Google Dinosaur game